jayminoncia/Moula/README.md

 ### Code architecture and structure

-Developed using repository pattern to create an abstraction layer between the data access and business logic layer.
-It is a 3-tier application consisting of controller, services, and repositories.
+* Developed using repository pattern to create an abstraction layer between the data access and business logic layer.
+* 3-tier application consisting of controller, services, and repositories.
 The repositories are injected into the services using the built-in dependency injection.

 ### Test Link